Khushank1120/some-programs/README.md

 # some-c-programs
-Here are some programs of c that i made.
+Here are some programs of 'c' that i made.

 HERE ARE THE PROGRAMS I MADE WHILE PRACTICING C.